-For the mains, Birthday Boy was more than happy to try the western side of the menu, opting for hamburger and fries.
-Both of these were homemade and the fries, served in a tall glass on the plate, and the chunky burger, served in a sesame bun with lollo rosso lettuce, received the royal thumbs-up, a minor gripe about the chips being a tad lukewarm not withstanding.
+For the mains, Birthday Boy opted for the western side of the menu – hamburger and fries.
+Both of these were homemade with the fries, served bistro-style in a tall glass on the plate.
+The chunky burger, served in a sesame bun with lollo rosso lettuce, received the royal thumbs-up, a minor gripe about the chips being a tad lukewarm not withstanding.

-Availability on the dessert menu was patchy to say the least, but we found one banana longboat dish with ice cream (yummy) that served its purpose as a cake substitute.
+There was not too much available on the dessert menu on our visit, but we did find one banana longboat dish with ice cream (yummy), which could double up as a birthday cake.
 It came out from the kitchen bedecked in candles, lights were dimmed and we all, including the waiting staff, happily butchered a chorus of Happy Birthday.

 For drinks, we tried a couple of glasses of the house red, perfectly acceptable and some excellent, proper gin and tonics.
 There is a full wine list too.
 The bill was 4,000bt for 4, money well spent on a great evening out at The Chill.